-Standby generators, also known as backup generators, are becoming increasingly popular because they can power some or all your home’s electricity needs in the rare event of an extended power outage.
+Portable generators and standby generators are becoming increasingly popular because they can power some or all your home’s electricity needs in the rare event of an extended power outage.
 However, depending on your home’s needs, there are distinct differences between the two.

 - Know your generator.
 Read all the information and materials provided with your generator and follow instructions regarding installation, safety, maintenance, and testing.